Outlander poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Kainan chooses to stay and help the Vikings instead of seeking rescue.
 He actively decides to hunt the Moorwen and protect his new community, accepting responsibility for unleashing it., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, The Moorwen destroys the village mead hall and kills King Rothgar.
 The community is devastated, their home burned.
-Kainan fully confronts his guilt: his people exterminated the Moorwen race, and this creature seeks vengeance., reveals the protagonist at their lowest point.
+Kainan fully confronts his guilt: his people exterminated the Moorwen race, and this creature seeks vengeance., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Kainan realizes the Moorwen has a nest and uses his advanced knowledge combined with Viking courage.
 He synthesizes alien technology with Viking warrior spirit, forging a final plan to trap and kill the creature., demonstrating the transformation achieved throughout the journey.